General Program Questions

 No, we do not assign traditional grades.

-Parents in Tennessee are responsible for reporting grades to their umbrella school or oversight program, and are free to do so based on their child’s work.
-Since parents can ultimately report whatever is appropriate for their child, there’s no need for Stonewall Forest Academy to issue official grades.
+In Tennessee, parents are responsible for reporting grades to their umbrella school or oversight program and may do so based on their child’s work and progress.
+Because families are able to report what is appropriate for their child, Stonewall Forest Academy does not issue official grades.

 What is Charlotte Mason?